Staying at St Christopher’s

 You must now wear a face covering (unless the patient is Covid-19 positive where a surgical mask is required) the whole time you are in the building.
 You will also be asked to wash your hands for at least 20 seconds using soap and water when entering the hospice and use the alcohol gel provided when entering the ward areas or in patient rooms.

 Please also ensure you maintain a physical distance of ‘one metre plus’ from others to prevent the spread of Covid-19.
-For more information about visiting the hospice, please take a look at our coronavirus information page.

 What is the inpatient unit like?